 4. Mastering the Metadata API is challenging

-We’ve been working with the Metadata API for 4 years and it is love-hate relationship.
+We’ve been working with the Metadata API for 4 years and it is a love-hate relationship.
 It is powerful and we need it, but it can be really quirky.
-There is a balance of the amount of data you ask so that you minimize the API call, but at the same time not having it time out.
+There is a balance of the amount of data you request so that you minimize the API calls, but at the same time not having it time out.

-We took 12 months to completely rewrite our sync architecture to make sure we can scale for any size org not we really understand the APIs.
-Part of that is 1,000s of lines of code added to make sure that we are getting all the data, catching the timeouts and not blowing up customer’s API limits.
+We took 12 months to completely rewrite our sync architecture to make sure we can scale for any size org.
+Part of that is 1,000s of lines of code that we have added to make sure that we are getting all the data, catching the timeouts, and not blowing up customer’s API limits.

 5. Dependency API is a great start but has limitations

-We’re combined the Dependency API with thousands of lines of custom code to be able to build a more complete where-used and dependency picture covering the key metadata items and getting over the limit of 2000 results.
+We’ve combined the Dependency API with thousands of lines of custom code to be able to build a more complete where-used and dependency picture covering the key additional metadata items and getting over the limit of 2000 results.

 6. Org Impact analysis takes processing power

-Big orgs take a long time to process, so really well thought through architecture and efficient code is critical. and Don’t underestimate the processing power required to create the org impact analysis.
-Pulling all the metadata into a spreadsheet is a waste of effort because the key is understanding the interdependencies and importance of the items.
+Big orgs take a long time to process, so a really well thought through architecture and efficient code is critical.
+And don’t underestimate the processing power required to create the org impact analysis.
+Pulling all the metadata into a spreadsheet is a waste of effort because the key is understanding the interdependencies and importance of the metadata items.

 And every day, the org has changed so it needs to be reanalyzed because the analysis is only valuable if it is up to date – for every org – Prod and Sandboxes.
-We make over 500,000 API calls to sync and analysis customer org overnight on AWS so we don’t trash the org’s API limits.
+We make over 500,000 API calls to sync and analyze customer orgs.
+And we do this on AWS so we don’t trash the org’s API limits.

 7. Managed Packages are difficult to remove safely

 The difficulty and risk of removing managed packages may seem like great news for ISVs.
-But our org analysis is making it safer for customers to remove them and potential save on unnecessary licence fees.
-Apart from the costs, there are risk with managed packages in orgs.
-They install fields on standard objects and add them to page layouts, and a managed package can be upgraded and suddenly new metadata items appear unannounced.
+But our org analysis is making it safer for customers to remove them and potentially save on unnecessary license fees.
+Apart from the costs, there are risks with managed packages in orgs.
+They install fields on standard objects and add them to page layouts.
+And a managed package can be upgraded and suddenly new metadata items appear unannounced.

 Be really ruthless about installing managed packages and remove them after the trial ends if they are not going to be used.
-There are so many orgs is Trailhead managed packages installed into production – and the objects being used!!
+There are orgs with the Trailhead managed packages installed into production – and the objects being used!!

 Record types are really powerful.
 They are like glitter.
 They are so powerful and shiny, but they are almost impossible to get rid of.
 And you instantly regret having so many.

 Why is so hard to get rid of them?
 Like a field, record types can be referenced by so many metadata types.
-If you remove them without checking everywhere they are used then, you risk breaking the org.
+If you remove them without checking everywhere they are used then you risk breaking the org.
 So you don’t or can’t delete them.
-Without the analysis we are currently writing you are stuck with unused record types cluttering up the org – just like the glitter you find, weeks after the party happened, that the hoover hasn’t managed to catch.
+Without our record type analysis you are stuck with unused record types cluttering up the org.
+Just like the glitter you find, weeks after the party happened, that the hoover hasn’t managed to catch.

 9. No one wants to document

-10. Shorter release cycles lead to a greater ROI
+10. Shorter release cycles leads to a greater ROI

 Fact.
 Faster releases drive huge business agility and also engage end users who feel their requests are being addressed.
 ROI and confidence skyrocket as the business get incremental changes more quickly.
 All of this drives up the ROI of Salesforce.

-But this doesn’t happen because release cycles are often over a month away.
+But this doesn’t happen because release cycles are often over a month.
 Why?
-Because every change goes through a rigorous development cycle because there is very poor impact analysis, no documentation, and little thought given to streamlining the development process.
+Every change goes through a rigorous development cycle because there is very poor impact analysis, no documentation, and little thought given to streamlining the development process.